cchinw/u4_lesson_python_functions/README.md

 One important thing to note here, Python is very strict on indentation, you can either use `1 tab` or `2 spaces` to indent your code.
 Indentation is how python read's blocks of code.

+- Note: _If you do not indent your code, it will absolutely break and not compile._

 ## Function Arguments/Parameters

 We can also pass in arguments and define parameters in Python functions by creating a variable in the parentheses, example: